blacklightpy/vaultofknowledge/History/Timeline of History.md

 	- Mesopotamia and the Levant comprised the Fertile Crescent
 	- 4100 BC: The first "civilization" in Mesopotamia was that of Sumer, during the Uruk Period
 - 3500 BC Indo-European nomads from the European steppe learn to tame horses and cattle, which helped during the Piora Oscillation, a cold period post the Holocene Climatic Optimum
+	- The Piora Oscillation is also associated with the climate changes at the end of the Uruk Period, and with the Flood of Noah in the Book of Genesis and the floods in the Epic of Gilgamesh
 [3300 BC Bronze Age]
 - Nile Valley Civilization (Egypt)
 - 2200 BC: The Indo-Europeans learn how to put wheels on horses